GauraviThakur/Consumer-complaint-analytics/README.md

 * Company-wise complaint analysis
 * Timely response performance

-Dashboard screenshots will be added in future updates.
+Power BI dashboard files and screenshots will be added in future updates.

 ---